johabu/AMUNCA/README.md

 Installing
 -----------
-1. To set up the AMUNCA login environment as well as the web gui, copy the directory "frontend" to your webserver.
+1. To set up the AMUNCA login environment as well as the web gui, copy the directory "web" to your webserver.
 You can rename it if you want.
+2. In the directory create a new one called "jquery".
+3. Download jQuery UI (<http://jqueryui.com>), best with the theme called "smoothness" which looks well together with AMUNCA.
+4. Copy the contents of your downloaded jqueryui-folder into the newly created "jquery".
-2. Open "mysql.php" in a text editor and insert correct login information to your MySQL database.
+5. Open "mysql.php" in a text editor and insert correct login information to your MySQL database.
-3. Open /path/to/frontend/setup.php in a webbrowser and check if everything has worked.
+6. Open /path/to/frontend/setup.php in a webbrowser and check if everything has worked.
-4. Once setup has finished successfully, you can log in as default user "admin" with password "admin".
+7. Once setup has finished successfully, you can log in as default user "admin" with password "admin".